 2.2 Pilot plant operating conditions and study phases

-To carry out the study, samples of the influent and effluent were taken once or twice a week and were analysed in the water laboratory of the Università Politecnica delle Marche (Italy).
+Samples of the influent and effluent were taken once or twice a week to carry out the study, and were analysed in the water laboratory of the Università Politecnica delle Marche (Italy).
 The analysis of the parameters followed the international procedures (APHA, 2017), and were performed in duplicate. hydraulic retention time (HRT) during the study periods ranged from 1.4 to 6.7 days.
 Three study phases were carried out to analyse different operating conditions.
 In Phase 1, the pilot plant was fed with primary settled wastewater effluent from the full-scale wastewater treatment plant with flow rates ranging from 18.4 L/d to 91 L/d.
-The average influent concentrations were: pH = 7.72; N-NH3 = 42.9 mg/L and P-PO4 = 6.3 mg/L. The same matrix of Phase 1 was treated in Phase 2, 300 mg CaCO3/L of sodium bicarbonate was added to the feed stream which flow rates varied during the studying phase from 50 L/d to 75 L/d.
+The average influent concentrations were: pH = 7.72; N-NH3 = 42.9 mg/L and P-PO4 = 6.3 mg/L. The same matrix of Phase 1 was treated in Phase 2, 300 mg CaCO3/L of sodium bicarbonate was added to the feed stream with flow rates that varied during the studying phase from 50 L/d to 75 L/d.
 The average influent concentrations in this second phase were: pH = 8.44, N-NH3 = 17.15 mg/L and P-PO4 = 6.63 mg/L. In Phase 3, the fed influent was composed as follows: 85% of pre-settled wastewater and 15% of anaerobic rejected liquor, for a total influent flow rate of 73 L/d.
 The average influent concentration values in this phase were as follows: pH = 7.95, N-NH3 = 9.92 mg/L and P-PO4 = 7.60 mg/L

 Results and Discussion